 If you don’t know a pine tree from a pine warbler, recruit a parent, a member of your chartered organization or a local naturalist to accompany you on your hikes.
-Some of your older boys might even be able to help.
+Some of your older Scouts might even be able to help.
 “If they know something, let them teach,” she says.
 “That gives such a huge boost to their self-esteem.”

 Even if you go unassisted, you don’t have to be an expert.
-“It’s good for boys to understand that you don’t know everything,” Gulledge says.
+“It’s good for Scouts to understand that you don’t know everything,” Gulledge says.
 “That gives them confidence that they don’t have to know everything.”

 Nature Hike Themes